Back to Reference

 AI and machine learning integration

-AI and machine learning are becoming integral to asset management software, enabling predictive analytics and automating routine tasks for smarter management.
+AI and machine learning are becoming integral to asset management software, enabling predictive analytics and automating routine tasks for smarter management, with studies showing that AI can improved productivity by 33 percent and reduce errors by 37 percent.

 IoT and asset tracking

-The integration of IoT provides real-time data from connected devices, allowing for precise tracking and more effective management of assets.
+The integration of IoT provides real-time data from connected devices, allowing for precise tracking and more effective asset management.
+For example, by analyzing sensor data from its ships to optimize routes, global shipping conglomerate Maersk reduced its fuel costs by 13% over two years.

 Cloud-based solutions and remote management